lolloz98/Masters-of-Renaissance/README.md

 Please check to run the server on an available port, otherwise it will not start.

+The first time you run the server (if run on Windows), the folders for this path will be created: `C:\Users\<user_name>\AppData\Roaming\Local\MastersOfRenaissance_CarpanetoDeSantisInnocenti\tmp`.

+The implementation should be able to handle linux and macOS operating system as well, but it was **tested only on Windows machine**.

 ## Tested configurations
 |jar|(shell) java version|
 ---|---